-If the proposed Business Combination is successfully completed, we expect to have sufficient cash to cover operations for the next 12 months from the issuance date of the consolidated financial statements and to fund the strategies set forth in additional detail in "Business of ProSomnus - Our Strategy."
+Upon successful completion of the Business Combination, we now expect to have sufficient cash to cover operations for the next 12 months from the issuance date of the consolidated financial statements.
+See "-Liquidity Update" below.

 (a) Cash and Cash equivalents